Why I Became a Calvinist

 mat 25:12 But he answered and said, Verily I say unto you, I know you not.

-Again the symbolism (oil in lamps) for lack of the Holy Spirit inside them is evident.
+Again, the symbolism (oil in lamps) for lack of the Holy Spirit inside them is evident.
 Notice he says He doesn't know them at all, not that He once did and they fell away.
-He echoes this in another verse:
+He echoes this in another verse and stresses He never knew them:

 mat 7:22 Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?